 I made 20 of them in all.

-Here is how you can find out more about my custom boxes, and where they are available.
+Here is how you can learn more about my custom boxes and where they are available.